-MACI is a third-generation product for autologous chondrocyte implantation (ACI), a class of methods for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults.
+MACI is a third-generation autologous chondrocyte implantation (ACI) product for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults.

-In the U.S., the physician target audience which repairs cartilage defects is concentrated and is partly comprised of a group of orthopedic surgeons who self-identify and/or have a formal specialty as sports medicine physicians.
-We believe this target audience is approximately 3,000 physicians.
-In addition to sports medicine physicians there is a population of approximately 8,000 general orthopedic surgeons who treat cartilage injuries, although typically at a much lower average volume relative to the sports medicine segment.
-As of June 30, 2020, we have expanded the number of MACI sales representatives to 76 to enable the sales force to call on 2,000 of the general orthopedic surgeons.
-Amid the COVID-19 outbreak, the sales representatives and clinical support specialists are adapting their practices to support physician education initiatives using virtual tools in regions where executive orders or hospital restrictions preclude their physical presence.
-MACI sales and clinical representatives are continuing to provide on-site assistance for MACI surgical procedures, so long at the representative's presence is in accordance with governmental orders and the policies and procedures of the relevant hospital or surgical center.
+Our target audience of U.S. physicians is approximately 5,000 orthopedic surgeons and is divided into two segments - a group of orthopedic surgeons who self-identify and/or have a formal specialty as sports medicine physicians, and a sub-population of general orthopedic surgeons who perform a high volume of cartilage repair procedures.
+As of September 30, 2020, we have expanded the number of MACI sales representatives to 76 to enable the sales force to call on 2,000 of the general orthopedic surgeons.
 Most private payers have a medical policy that covers treatment with MACI with the top 30 largest commercial payers having a formal medical policy for MACI or ACI in general.
 Even for private payers which have not yet approved a medical policy for MACI, for medically appropriate cases, we often obtain approval on a case-by-case basis.
-For the three and six months ended, June 30, 2020, net revenues for MACI were \$15.1 million and \$35.4 million, respectively, and \$20.8 million and \$37.4 million, respectively, for the same periods in 2019.
+For the three and nine months ended, September 30, 2020, net revenues for MACI were \$24.4 million and \$59.7 million, respectively, and \$20.6 million and \$58.0 million, respectively, for the same periods in 2019.